 Transhumance in Schnals

 With the sheep transhumance in the middle of September, they return over the main ridge of the Alps and get back to the stables in town.
-The march in September is not as dangerous as the transhumance in June due to the more pleasant weather conditions; nevertheless, it is worth seeing.
-The sheep, goats, sheperds and their dogs are received with a big feast in Vernagt and Kurzras.
+The march in September is not as dangerous as the transhumance in June due to the milder weather conditions; nevertheless, it is worth seeing.
+The sheep, goats, shepherds and their dogs are received with a big feast in Vernagt at Vernagt reservoir and Kurzras.

-The so-called transhumance has been added to the National UNESCO list of the Intangible Heritage in Austria.
-The transhumance in the Schnals Valley, in the Passeier Valley and in Vinschgau is a unique and fascinating event.
-The tradition is still alive and celebrated without changes just as many centuries ago.
+The so-called transhumance has been added to the international UNESCO list of the Intangible Heritage in 2019.
+The transhumance in the Schnals Valley is a unique and fascinating event.
+The tradition is still alive and celebrated without changes, just as many centuries ago.
 The roots of the transhumance in the region even date back to 6,000 years, as the prehistoric research displays.

-- Saturday, 8th September in Vernagt: start at the Niedertal pasture early in the morning, arrival of the flock at the Niederjoch near the Similaun hut (3,019 m) at 8:30 a.m. and between 1 and 2 p.m. in Vernagt.
-Tradtional sheperd’s feast in Vernagt with delicacies of the Schnalstal and live music
+- Saturday, 10 September: Return of the sheep to Vernagt.
+Start at the Niedertal pasture early in the morning, arrival of the flock at the Niederjoch near the Similaun hut (3,019 m) at ca. 9 a.m. and towards 2 p.m. in Vernagt.

-- Sunday, 9th September in Kurzras: departure from the Rofenberg pasture early in the morning, arrival of the flock at the Hochjoch near the Schöne Aussicht hut (2,845 m) and in Kurzras between 3 and 4 p.m..
-Sheperd’s feast in Kurzras from 10 a.m..
+- Sunday, 11 September: Return of the sheep to Kurzras.
+Departure from the Rofenberg pasture early in the morning, arrival of the flock at the Hochjoch near the Schöne Aussicht hut (2,845 m) between 11 and 12 a.m. and in Kurzras between 3 and 4 p.m.